The Falling Man: Publication history

 The photograph initially appeared in newspapers around the world, including on page seven of The New York Times on September 12, 2001.
 The photo's caption read, "A person falls headfirst after jumping from the north tower of the World Trade Center.
 It was a horrific sight that was repeated in the moments after the planes struck the towers."
 It appeared only once in the Times because of criticism and anger against its use.
-Six years later, it appeared on page 1 of The New York Times Book Review on May 27, 2007.
+Five and a half years later, it appeared on page 1 of The New York Times Book Review on May 27, 2007.

 Identification

 The identity of the subject of the photograph has never been officially confirmed.
-The large number of people trapped in the tower has made identifying the man in the 12 photos difficult.
+The large number of people trapped in the tower has made identifying the man in the twelve photos difficult, though several sources have attempted to identify him.

 Norberto Hernandez

-After seeing a missing persons poster, reporter Peter Cheney suggested in the Canadian national newspaper The Globe and Mail that the man pictured in the photo may have been Norberto Hernandez, a pastry chef at Windows on the World, a restaurant located on the 106th floor of the North Tower.
-Some members of Hernandez's family initially agreed with Cheney, but after examining the entire photo sequence and noting details of his clothing, they were no longer convinced.
+Canadian journalist Peter Cheney was asked by his employer, The Globe and Mail, to try to identify the man in the picture for a story.
+After happening upon his missing persons poster, Cheney speculated that the man pictured in the photo may have been Norberto Hernandez, a pastry chef at Windows on the World, a restaurant located on the 106th floor of the North Tower.
+Hernandez's sister initially agreed with Cheney, and invited him to the funeral.
+Cheney received an aggressive response from Hernandez's daughters, who denied Hernandez could have been the man in the photo and ordered him to leave.
+Cheney decided to publish the article regardless, leaving Hernandez's widow and daughters very upset, primarily because of the Catholic view of suicide as sinful.
+Some of his immediate family refused to view the photograph.

+After the Globe and Mail story went viral, American journalist Tom Junod spoke to Richard Drew and discovered that the photo was but one in a sequence of twelve, something Cheney did not realize.
+Upon viewing the entire sequence, Junod concluded that the man in the photo had darker skin than Hernandez and was actually dressed in more casual clothing; he contacted Hernandez's widow and daughters, who allowed him to visit.
+Junod showed them the entire photo sequence, and upon viewing, the family confidently ruled out Hernandez as a candidate.
+Hernandez's widow noticed that the clothes the man in the photograph was wearing were different from what Hernandez wore on the morning of the attacks, and did not look like any he owned.